hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 import "tfconfig"

 main = rule {
-	all subject.resources.aws_instance.foo.config.tags as tags {
+	all tfconfig.resources.null_resource.foo.config.triggers as triggers {
-		all tags as _, value {
+		all triggers as _, value {
 			value in ["one", "two"]
 		}
 	}